open-telemetry/opentelemetry-dotnet/src/OpenTelemetry.Exporter.Zipkin/README.md

 dependency injection container, when used in conjunction with [`OpenTelemetry.Extensions.Hosting`](../OpenTelemetry.Extensions.Hosting/README.md).

-See the [Startup](../../examples/AspNetCore/Startup.cs) class of the ASP.NET Core application for example use.

 ### Configuration using Environment Variables

 The following environment variables can be used to override the default